March Story: Publication

 In North America, the series has been licensed by Viz Media.
 Viz Media released the five volumes between October 19, 2010, and March 18, 2014.

-Volume list
+Volumes

 Reception

 Deb Aoki from About.com wrote: "March Story features some dazzling and delicate, almost art nouveau-style art to go along with its often gruesome fables.
 This very grim fairy tale series will appeal to fans of Vertigo's Fables or Sandman, which makes it a good pick if you're aching for something new to read on All Hallow's Eve."